mapbender/mapbender/docs/workflows/requestresponse.md

 # Request/Response Workflow

 This document explains the request/response workflow used in Mapbender.
-Essentially there are three workflows you should be familiar with:
+Essentially, there are three workflows you should be familiar with:

 * Application workflow
 * Element rendering and callback workflow